-to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
+115.42 (a): The PAQ indicated that the agency/facility uses information from the risk screening required by §115.41 to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
 F.3400, page 13 states that the information from the screening for risk of victimization and abusiveness shall be used to inform housing, bed, work, education and program assignments with the goal of keeping separate those offenders at high risk of being sexually victimized for those at high risk of being sexually abusive.
 The policy details managing housing and bed assignments including: offenders identified as high risk abusers shall be restricted from double-cell housing and newly admitted high risk abusers will be reviewed weekly by prison administration and manager of classification services.
 Policy indicates that when managing work assignments, facilities will consider such factors as the amount of staff supervision in the area, the presence or absence of surveillance equipment, and whether the job is in an isolated area prior to making assignments for high risk abusers.
 A review of documentation related to the risk screening confirmed that the electronic system will not allow inmates at high risk of victimization and/or abusiveness in certain housing units and job assignments.
-During the tour the auditor observed that any physical paper inmate files are behind a locked door with limited access to ensure sensitive information is not disseminated.
-The interview with the PREA Compliance Manager indicated that the information from the risk screening is used to identify the high risk inmates, concentrating on the high risk abusers and keeping them from victimizing other inmates by not placing them in jobs where they can be alone such as canteen operators, barbers, etc. The interview with the staff responsible for the risk screening indicate that information from the risk screening is utilized to house inmates appropriately.
-The staff member stated that the facility houses high risk inmates in areas that are easily seen by staff and that they do not place high risk inmates in housing units together or in job assignments together.
-A review of housing and job assignments for inmates at high risk of victimization and inmates at high risk of abusiveness confirmed that information from the risk screening is utilized to house inmates appropriately.
-Inmates at high risk of victimization were not housed with inmates who were at a high risk of being sexually abusive.
-Additionally, inmates on the high risk victimization list were not assigned as canteen operators or barbers.
+All risk screening information is electronic and not visible to any staff member once completed.
+The interview with the PREA Compliance Manager indicated that the information from the risk screening is considered when placing inmates in dorms, work assignments, and any other kind of special projects or tasks.
+He stated they would not place a victim in a work assignment without staff presence.
+The interview with the staff responsible for the risk screening indicate once an inmate is determined to be at high risk she/he is referred to mental health and for any other assessments.
+The staff further stated that the information is then used to determine the housing unit and job assignment placement.
+The PCM indicated that he ran a report which indicated that there were no inmates at high risk of victimization or abusiveness at the facility.
+The PCM stated he runs this report daily and has had a few inmates on this report over the last few months but that it is rare.
+The facility is a minimum security female facility and may account for the low number of inmates on these lists.
+During the on-site portion of the tour the auditor determined that the facility staff was misinterpreting the prior sexual victimization question of the reassessment.
+The facility conducted a training with the staff, however the PREA office determined that reassessments of the current population was unnecessary.
+However, based on interviews with staff and inmates during the on-site portion of the audit, the auditor determined that reassessments were necessary in order to obtain accurate results for risk of victimization and abusiveness.
+As such, because the PREA office advised the facility not to conduct reassessments, there may be inmates who do not have accurate levels of risk and as such their risk levels may not be accurate and housing, job and programming may not be appropriate based on risk level.
+The auditor cannot verify for sure without corrective action.